 Calling it to pay to win is slightly misleading though.
 You pay to speed up tasks by a constant amount.
 But those tasks take an ever increasing amount of time to complete.
-So if you want to continue keeping the timers reasonable, you have to spend an infinite amount of money.
+The mathematics of this doesn't make it seem appealing.

 The only person winning here is the person taking the player's money.
 In fact, on the server I played on, there was another player complaining that he'd put thousands of pounds into another server only for it to die off as players became bored and the server emptied.
 He considered it wasted money as it didn't transfer to the new server.
 That's quite an extraordinary inflationary feedback loop: As you pay more to become stronger than other players, other players will become disheartened and leave, leaving you with no one to play with, making your money wasted.